tdawes93/restaurant-budget/README.md

 ### Issues/Bugs resolved during testing

 - Upon deployment, the dictionary showing the current weeks bookings that was printed to the terminal was difficult to read and spread over across two lines.
-This was resolved by installing the pprint() function to make it clearer in the terminal with each new key:value pairing print on a new line.
+This was resolved by installing the pprint() function to make it clearer in the terminal with each new key:value pairing printed on a new line.

 - The fix above then created a new bug.
 In Python 3.8 + the print() function orders dictionaries in order of creation of key:value pairs.
 However, pprint() orders them alphabetically by key.
 This was solved by adding "sort_dicts=False" inside each pprint function.